andrewcourtice/ripl/README.md

 ### Querying Elements

-Elements can be queried in groups using common DOM methods such as `getElementById`, `getElementsByType`, `getElementsByClass`.
-Elements can also be queried using a subset CSS selector syntax with `query` and `queryAll`.
+Elements can be queried in groups using common DOM methods such as `getElementById`, `getElementsByType`, and `getElementsByClass`.
+Elements can also be queried using a subset of the CSS selector syntax with `query` and `queryAll`.

 ```typescript
 import {